luizgmgomes/Docker/Learning.md

 #docker swarm join-token manager                      <- This command shows instructions to add a node to this docker swarm "master"
 #docker node ls                                       <- Run this command on docker swarm leader to check all nodes connected
 #docker system prune                                  <- Remove all stopped containers, dangling images, build cache and networks not used by at least one container.
 #docker stop                                          <- You send a SIGTERM to the container process to stop it.
-The container still have time to save things inside of it before shutting down
+The container still have time to save things inside of it before shutting down - This command only gives docker 10 seconds to stop things, if not, it will then run the command "docker kill" automatically, which will destroy instantly the container.
 #docker kill                                          <- Issues a SIGKILL command and will strraight forward kill the container process once and for all.